hasiniran/System-Design-Interview-Companion/book/Playbook-03-Capacity-Estimation.md

-# Capacity Estimation
+# Playbook 03 – Capacity Estimation

-> Capacity estimation isn't about getting the exact numbers.
+> Capacity estimation isn't about getting exact numbers.
 >
-> It's about understanding the **order of magnitude** so you can choose the right architecture.
+> It's about estimating the **order of magnitude** so you can choose the right architecture.

 ---